khalidmammadov/spark/README.md

 ## Interactive Scala Shell

-The easiest way to start using Spark is through the Scala shell:
+The easiest way to start, using Spark is through the Scala shell:

 ```bash
 ./bin/spark-shell